atugman/IBM-Cloud/Labs/Kubernetes/Pod-Scheduling-Lab/guide.md

 For example, the output of ```echo $node1``` should match the value of the "NAME" listed as output of ```kubectl get nodes -l label1```, and likewise for for the second and third nodes.

-> Remember: **Make sure you're working in a test cluster,** particularly if you're a bit new to these concepts!
+- Remember: <span style="color:red">*Make sure you're working in a test cluster,*</span> particularly if you're a bit new to these concepts!
 Several of the exercises throughout this guide could have an impact on other pods in the cluster, so it's important to make sure this cluster (or *minimally* these 3 nodes) are not slated to host any important applications.

 ### Deploy Pods with Node Selectors